-Approved by the WCM-Q Medical Executive Curriculum and Policy Committee Applicability: Students in the Medical Curriculum
+Approved by the WCM-Q Medical Executive Curriculum and Policy Committee

-On entering the medical curriculum, some students cope well with the academic demands of coursework and may wish to enrich their learning experience by interacting more with peers throughout their training.
-However, some students may have difficulty adjusting to the academic demands of the medical curriculum and may struggle for a number of reasons: gaps in prior knowledge; difficulty understanding how knowledge is structured in a particular subject area; difficulty identifying relationships between major concepts; sense of being lost in the details; having problems imposing meaningful organization of the material; test anxiety; poor test-taking strategies; time demands, especially during clinical service; or simply inadequate study skills.
+On entering the medical curriculum, some students cope well with the academic demands of coursework and may wish to enhance their learning experience through academic enrichment during their education.
+Some students may have difficulty adjusting to the academic demands of the medical curriculum and may struggle for a number of reasons: gaps in prior knowledge; difficulty understanding how knowledge is structured in a particular subject area; difficulty identifying relationships between major concepts; sense of being lost in the details; having problems imposing meaningful organization of the material; test anxiety; poor test-taking strategies; time demands, especially during clinical service; or simply inadequate study skills.